Virginia White Sauce (Salsa)

 - 1 teaspoon of minced garlic can be used instead of garlic powder if you enjoy a garlic “kick”.

-- Miracle Whip is part of the original recipe and keeps it authentic.
-Mayonnaise can be substituted but Duke’s mayonnaise is my recommended brand.
+- Miracle Whip is part of the original recipe and keeps it authentic but mayonnaise can certainly be substituted.

 - This sauce gets better if it has plenty of time to “marinate.”
 It really does seem to get better the longer it sits.
-The original recipe calls for 48 hours but I would recommend you at least try to give it overnight in the refrigerator at a minimum.
+The original recipe calls for 48 hours but I would recommend you at least let it set for a couple of hours (more if possible).

 Nutrition